Security (finance): Public offer and private placement

-In the primary markets, securities may be offered to the public in a public offer.
+In the primary markets, securities may be offered to the public in a public offering.
 Alternatively, they may be offered privately to a limited number of qualified persons in a private placement.
 Sometimes a combination of the two is used.
 The distinction between the two is important to securities regulation and company law.
 Privately placed securities are not publicly tradable and may only be bought and sold by sophisticated qualified investors.
 As a result, the secondary market is not nearly as liquid as it is for public (registered) securities.

 Another category, sovereign bonds, is generally sold by auction to a specialized class of dealers.

 Listing and over-the-counter dealing

 Securities are often listed in a stock exchange, an organized and officially recognized market on which securities can be bought and sold.
 Issuers may seek listings for their securities to attract investors, by ensuring there is a liquid and regulated market that investors can buy and sell securities in.

 Growth in informal electronic trading systems has challenged the traditional business of stock exchanges.
 Large volumes of securities are also bought and sold "over the counter" (OTC).
 OTC dealing involves buyers and sellers dealing with each other by telephone or electronically on the basis of prices that are displayed electronically, usually by financial data vendors such as SuperDerivatives, Reuters, Investing.com and Bloomberg.

 There are also eurosecurities, which are securities that are issued outside their domestic market into more than one jurisdiction.
 They are generally listed on the Luxembourg Stock Exchange or admitted to listing in London.
 The reasons for listing eurobonds include regulatory and tax considerations, as well as the investment restrictions.